creativecoder10/NEXTjs-SSR/README.md

 The project includes some mock designs, an already working single page application, and an API endpoint which returns mock results.

-You should only spend 2 hours maximum on this test - just complete as much as you can in that time.
-It is absolutley not neccessary to finish every part of the task, so please don't feel like you need spend more time than you have available.

 ## Getting Started